djangocon/2020.djangocon.eu/djangocon_2020/content/information/hospitality/0partnerhotels.md

 - Single: €140 with breakfast
 - Double: €150 with breakfast

-**Conditions:** Bookings be made on the official website using the link to be released soon
+**Conditions:** Bookings be made on the official website using the link to be released soon.